Nate Maness: Bare-knuckle boxing

 On September 3, 2024, it was reported that Maness signed a multi-fight deal with the Bare Knuckle Fighting Championship (BKFC).

 Maness made his BKFC debut against Nick Burgos on December 6, 2024 at BKFC 69.
 He won the fight by technical knockout at the end of the third round.

-Maness faced Tyler Randall on October 18, 2025 at BKFC Fight Night: Hammond.
+Maness faced Tyler Randall on October 18, 2025 at BKFC Fight Night 30.
 He won the fight by knockout in the second round.

+Maness was scheduled to face Jamel Herring for the vacant BKFC Bantamweight Championship on May 22, 2026 at BKFC 89.
+However, Maness withdrew due to not being medically cleared and was replaced by Michael Larrimore.

 Personal life

 Maness and his wife have a daughter (born 2022).